Vortox14/TravellersRestRedux/README.md

 # TravellersRest-RestfulTweaks

 A Traveller's Rest mod with a lot of small tweaks.
-Each option can be configred seperately in the config file.
+Each option can be configured separately in the config file.

 * Change the stack size from the default of 99
 * Change the amount of items that can be places in a keg/tap (either to a fixed value or matching stack size)